-[Section 24 amended by No. 44 of 1973 s.
+[Section 24 amended: No. 44 of 1973 s.
 13; No. 13 of 2011 s.
 15.]

 25. Power of appointment of alternative summoning officer where summoning officer has interest in trial

 (1) If it appears to a judge that a summoning officer to whom, but for this section, he would issue a general jury precept to summon jurors for the trial of any issue, has any direct or indirect interest in the result of the trial, other than an interest in his capacity as summoning officer or other than an interest in common with the public, he may issue the general jury precept to such other person as he thinks fit to appoint and is hereby authorised to appoint as summoning officer.